admineral/OpenAI-Assistant-API-Chat/app/api/README.md

 - Provides updates on the assistant's operational state to the client.
 - Handles various statuses like 'active', 'completed', or 'failed'.

-### Best Practices
-- Implement efficient polling or real-time status updates.
-- Handle different states of the assistant with appropriate client notifications.

 ---

-## Conclusion
-Each API route in the `app/api/` directory plays a pivotal role in the functionality and user experience of our chat application.
-Proper implementation, security, and maintenance of these routes are crucial for seamless application performance.